maxwellmattryan/hellotangle.io/README.md

 Angular applications can be heavy-duty and while perhaps too large for this app, it is a great framework for larger enterprise-level applications, so I think it is good practice to use it.

+## Utils

+I have written a few small but important scripts in helping me build and test the application.
+These includes things like encoding / decoding tools and most interestingly the spammer tool.

+To run, just make sure that your machine has [Python](https://www.python.org/) installed and run the commands with `python utils/script_name.py <1> <2> ...`.

+### Spammer

+The spammer is a fun tool to really test the limits of the HelloTangle API.
+It uses the python `requests` library to spam the backend with message requests.

+Arguments:

+    - MESSAGE_COUNT: An integer in the range [1, 10000).
+    - NUM_WORKERS: An integer in the range [1, 1000) and less than or equal to the MESSAGE_COUNT.